 Getting around on the Bradford Leeds Cycle Superhighway: Meet Fuzzy Jones

-Concerns over climate change and its impact, not just on the physical world we live in but what it all means for how we go about our daily lives both now and in the future, have moved up the agenda in recent times.
+Many of us share concerns over climate change and its impact, not just on the physical world we live in but what it all means for how we go about our daily lives both now and in the future.
 The question on many people’s lips?
 “What difference can I make?”

 With two thirds of journeys made by West Yorkshire residents under five miles and Public Health England estimating 1 in 20 deaths in our region are attributable to air pollution, the case for making more of our journeys by bike and on foot has never been stronger.

-I have always been passionate about the environment but it was when I was working in Holland a couple of years ago I became really aware of how much better a city functions when people are on bikes.
+I have always been passionate about the environment but it was when I was working in Holland I became really aware of how much better a city functions when people are on bikes.

 Back at home I’d inherited a diesel car but I was really unhappy about driving it around everywhere and with traffic getting worse and worse in Leeds I just had this growing sense I needed to embrace getting around by bike instead.